Universal Tool Calling Protocol (UTCP)

 Command-line tools can be exposed through UTCP, making them accessible to automated systems and agents while maintaining their existing interfaces.

-How to Use Universal Tool Calling Protocol (UTCP)
+How to Use Universal Tool Calling Protocol (UTCP): Step-by-Step Guide

 Define your tool by creating a UTCP Manual in JSON format.
 This includes specifying the tool's name, description, inputs, outputs, and native endpoint details.